open-spaced-repetition/anki-time-benchmark/README.md

 3) grade_median_4: median time for Again/Hard/Good/Easy.
 4 numbers per user.
 4) grade_median_4_4: same as above, but the previous grade also matters.
 For example, time for Again->Again is different from time for Again->Hard.
 16 numbers per user.
 5) poor_mans_fsrs: `t=a0 + a1*ln(number of Agains) + a2*ln(total number of all reps) + a3*e^(-a4*interval length) + a5*G`.
 This is akin to using a very crude version of FSRS.
+6) moving_avg: [similar to the one used in the main benchmark](https://github.com/open-spaced-repetition/srs-benchmark/blob/main/model_processors.py#L119-L157), it predicts time of the next review based on time of recent reviews.
+Interval lengths and grades don't matter.
+Roughly speaking, the idea is that if recent reviews took around 10 seconds, then the next review will probably also take around 10 seconds, and if recent reviews took 5 seconds, then the next review will probably also take around 5 seconds.
-6) fsrs_r_linear: `t=b + a*R`.
+7) fsrs_r_linear: `t=b + a*R`.
 Here R is probability of recall predicted by FSRS-7. `a` and `b` are estimated based on each user's review history.
-7) fsrs_r_grade_interact: `t=a0 + a1*G + a2*R + a3*G*R`, where G (grade) can take values 1, 2, 3, 4 for Again, Hard, Good and Easy respectively. `a0`, `a1`, `a2` and `a3` are estimated based on each user's review history.
+8) fsrs_r_grade_interact: `t=a0 + a1*G + a2*R + a3*G*R`, where G (grade) can take values 1, 2, 3, 4 for Again, Hard, Good and Easy respectively. `a0`, `a1`, `a2` and `a3` are estimated based on each user's review history.
-8) fsrs_dsr_grade_nn: a simple feedforward neural network is used.
+9) fsrs_dsr_grade_nn: a simple feedforward neural network is used.
 It takes the grade and difficulty (D), stability (S), retrievability (R) from FSRS-7 as input.
 The neural network is first pretrained on 250 users, and then fine-tuned on each user individually.
 During fine-tuning only the last layer is optimized, to avoid overfitting, while other parameters remain frozen.
 This way it can learn the general pattern from 250 users while still being able to adapt to each user individually.

 ## Result